SamErbo/netflix-user-dashboard-clone/README.md

 ## Full clone of Netflix coming soon!

 I am developing the full clone of Netflix which includes the front page and firebase authentications.
-As I finish, I will replace this field with its github link and web link.
+As I finish, I will replace this field with its github link and a web link.

-### How to use in local machine
+### How to use

-Clone or download into your machine.
+Clone or download into your machine

-### How to start

 Open a terminal in the Netflix clone directory, and write npm install or yarn start to install all necessary packages of the Netflix clone.